5 Essential Questions to Ask Your Window Supplier

 4. “What is the warranty and what EXACTLY does it cover?”

-5. “Who will perform the installation?”
+5. “Who will perform the installation and what methods will they use?”

 Even the most expensive, high-tech window will fail if it’s installed poorly.
-Installation accounts for at least 50% of the final performance.
-Ask if the company uses its own trained, permanent teams or if they use external subcontractors.
-In-house teams are generally more accountable and follow the manufacturer’s specific installation guidelines.
+Installation accounts for at least 50% of the final performance of the product.
+Ask if the company uses its own trained, permanent teams or if they rely on temporary external subcontractors.

 Taking the time to ask these questions might feel like extra work, but it’s the only way to ensure your investment truly pays off.
 An informed choice is the best insurance for your long-term comfort and peace of mind.